Snowdon Mountain Railway: Gripper rail

+Following an accident in 1896, most of the line was fitted with 'gripper rails'.
+These are fixed to either side of the centre toothed rack rail and are lengths of angle-iron in an inverted 'L' cross section with flanges outwards: ⎤⍝⍝⎡.
+A 'gripper' is fitted to each locomotive and carriage, which fits around the gripper rails and holds the vehicle to the rails and prevents the pinion coming free from the rack.
+No other Abt rack railways use a gripper system.

 Train formation

 For safety, train formations consist of one locomotive pushing a single carriage up the mountain and leading it down again while the locomotive brakes allow a controlled descent.
 (On opening, the usual practice was to have a locomotive pushing two coaches; this was changed in 1923.)
 The carriage is not coupled to the locomotive, as gravity keeps the two in contact.